learn-co-curriculum/tcg_atm/README.md

 2. Use [DB Diagram](https://dbdiagram.io) (or a whiteboard) to draw out the relationships between your data models.
 3. Build the functionality of the system in ruby.
 As you go, write tests to ensure that you've got the behavior right.

-After you finish your solution, get another instructor to review your code and give you feedback:
+After you finish your solution, get a colleague to review your code and give you feedback:

 - do you have the right data model and relationships?
 - do you have the right classes?